 How much is an Interrail / Eurail pass?

 I traveled with the Global Pass as I continued afterwards to other countries, If you're only visiting Italy, a One Country Pass will do.
 The price for the rail pass depends on many factors, such as the seat class you're traveling in, and also your age.
 If you're under 26, DO IT NOW, because the pass is a lot cheaper!

 There are often promotions on the Eurail and Interrail website, so just click the links below to get more information and the current fare for your rail pass.

 - Interrail Italy Pass

 Train Schedules and Seat Reservations

 My experience with Italian trains were excellent, no matter if I used high-speed or small local trains, they always departed on time.
 I had no delays thoughout the whole trip.
-To check the train schedules, go to Eurail Time Table or have a look at the Trenitalia website.
+To check the train schedules, go to the Trenitalia website.

 You don't need seat reservations for regional trains, however if you take high-speed or night trains, reservations are required.
 This can be easily done online at Trenitalia.com.
 Just enter your departure and arrival and hit search.
 Choose your preferred train schedule and click on the price.

 On the next page open the drop down menu at "Offers" and select "Global Pass" (also select this if you have the Italy pass).
 Now you will see the price for the seat reservation.
 Enter your ticket number, tick "choose the seat" and continue.
 You see, it's easy...

 The perfect Itinerary, see the best of Italy